ucsf-wynton/wynton-website-hpc/docs/howto/conda.md

 ```

-### Proof that a staged conda environment lives on local disk
+### Proof that a staged Conda environment lives on local disk

 If we run `jupyter --version` through `strace` to log _all_ files accessed;